OutSystems/docs-odc/src/eap/reference/intro.md

 ---
-summary: Reference content.
+summary: Learn about OutSystems various elements and language.
 tags:
 locale: en-us
 guid: f9d530c1-f9fa-4b08-9e75-5dfb984402da
 app_type: mobile apps, reactive web apps
 ---

-# Reference
+# OutSystems language and elements

 ## Libraries
 Libraries provided by OutSystems that you can use to extend the capabilities of your apps.
 To learn more about how to use these libraries see [here](../building-apps/use-public-elements.md).